 Security and guarantees

 Guarantees of obligations are typically provided by all material wholly owned domestic subsidiaries and the direct parent (if any) of the borrower.
+Depending on the business deal, non-wholly owned subsidiaries may also serve as guarantors, though that is less common.
 While there are corporate limitations on the value of guarantees by subsidiaries of the obligations of their parent entities, such limitations do not typically affect the taking of such guarantees, only potentially the value thereof in an enforcement or bankruptcy proceeding.
 Nevertheless, particularly in the case of non-wholly owned subsidiaries, the organisational documents of guarantors should be reviewed to ensure that any guarantees are within the capacity of the guarantor.
 In the case of a guarantee that is required by the principal obligation and is being issued contemporaneously with the principal obligation, separate consideration to the guarantor is not required under New York law nor the law of many other states, although laws may vary among the states.
-Where the guarantee is not contemporaneous with the principal obligation, New York law provides that such guarantee is enforceable as long as any consideration is recited in the guarantee and proven to have been given, and would be valid consideration except for at the time that it was given.2 The Restatement (Third) of Suretyship & Guaranty takes a similar position, but not all states follow this approach and in some states separate consideration may be required for a guarantee executed after the primary obligation.
+Where the guarantee is not contemporaneous with the principal obligation, New York law provides that such guarantee is enforceable as long as any consideration is recited in the guarantee and proven to have been given, and would be valid consideration except for at the time that it was given.2 The Restatement (Third) of Suretyship & Guaranty takes a similar position, but not all states follow this approach and in some states separate consideration may be required for a guarantee, particularly one executed after the primary obligation.
 For example, Section 2792 of the California Civil Code provides that:

 Where a suretyship obligation is entered into at the same time with the original obligation, or with the acceptance of the latter by the creditor, and forms with that obligation a part of the consideration to him, no other consideration need exist.
 In all other cases there must be a consideration distinct from that of the original obligation.